 How to Gather Tulle

-- Before you start learning how to gather tulle, rummage through your bathroom cupboard to find your dental floss.
-Dental floss generally works better than string as it is slippery so pulls through the zig-zag stitches very easily.
+Before you start learning how to gather tulle, rummage through your bathroom cupboard to find your dental floss.
+Dental floss generally works better than string as it is slippery, so it pulls through the zig-zag stitches very easily.

 - Put your machine on a very wide zig-zag stitch.
 I set my width to 6.0 and my length to 3.0.

 - Secure the ends together by tying a knot.
 You now have easily gathered your tulle!
-That much easier than regular methods wasn't it?
+That much easier than regular methods, wasn't it?